bachi55/massbank2db_FILES/db/DB_README.md

 # MassBank DB

+## "with_only_stereo_splits" (v8, 08.10.2021)

+- added lc-ms data splits where all ground truth molecules in the test sets do have a stereo annotation

+## "with_2D_FCFP" (v7, 24.09.2021)

+- added FCFP fingerprints (count and binarized) calculated suing the canonical SMILES strings

-## "with_cfm_id" (v6, ??.08.2021)
+## "with_cfm_id" (v6, 24.09.2021)

 - CFM-ID scores have been added (normalized)
 - We compute the similarity between the predicted and measured spectra using the modified cosine similarity:
-  1) merge all three (3) predicted energies (their spectra) into one before similarity computation
-  2) compute the similarity for each predicted energy separately and sum up the consine similarities
+  * compute the similarity for each predicted energy separately and sum up the consine similarities

-- TODO: Remove one of the scores depending on their performance.

 ## "with_classyfire" (v5, 24.08.2021)